alexkleinubing/vagrant/README.md

 `==> default: dpkg-preconfigure: unable to re-open stdin: No such file or directory`

 #### Solution
-Enable the line on Vagrantfile, removing the `#` character `# config.ssh.shell = "bash -c 'BASH_ENV=/etc/profile exec bash'"`
+Enable the line on Vagrantfile, removing the `#` character:
+`# config.ssh.shell = "bash -c 'BASH_ENV=/etc/profile exec bash'"`